cnrxad/IP-Info-Geolocalization/README.md

 On the other hand, Colorama makes ANSI escape character sequences (for producing colored terminal text and cursor positioning) work under MS Windows.

 ## ➡ How to run the script?
 To run the script, you will need to have Python installed on your system.
-Additionally, you will need to install the necessary Python libraries, such as IPinfo and Coloroma.
-You can install these libraries using pip, the Python package installer.
+Additionally, you will need to install the necessary Python libraries.

-Here is an example of how you can install IPinfo and Colorama:

 ```
-pip install IPinfo
-pip install Colorama
+pip install -r requirements.txt
 ```

 Once you have installed Python and the necessary libraries, you can run the Python script using the following command in the terminal: